Isono (TV series): Plot

-Mascary pretends to be a philanthropic socialite who takes in delinquent children and cares for them in House of Grace, a centre for "at risk" youth in Vosloorus on the East Rand of Johannesburg.
+Mary pretends to be a philanthropic socialite who takes in delinquent children and cares for them in House of Grace, a centre for "at risk" youth in Vosloorus on the East Rand of Johannesburg.

-Unknown to the public eye, she is a cold-hearted criminal who rungs an illegal child trafficking and adoption ring.
+Unknown to the public eye, she is a cold-hearted criminal who runs an illegal child trafficking and adoption ring.

 Gabriel, who works alongside Mary, wants to leave behind his life of crime and turn a new leaf, however Mary drags her back into his dark past.
 The return of an old friend brings chaos to Gabriel's life.